CivicActions/ssp-toolkit/docs/controls/SC.md

 #### CivicActions Responsibility

 Process isolation is maintained on the Linux platform.
 Linux is the only operating system that is part of the boundary.

-#### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: Process isolation.